opea-project/GenAIExamples/AudioQnA/README.md

 In this example we will show you how to build an Audio Question and Answering application (AudioQnA).
 AudioQnA serves like a talking bot, let LLMs talk with users.
 It basically accepts users' audio inputs, converts to texts and feed to LLMs, gets the text answers and converts back to audio outputs.

+What AudioQnA is delivering and why it stands out:

+* Fast ASR/TTS inference on Intel Xeon CPUs with optimization
+* Multilingual Zero-shot voice cloning cross languages, customizable voice
+* Fast LLM inference on Intel Gaudi through TGI with RAG and other features support

 There are four folders under the current example.

 `ui/`: the frontend users interact with